-FETI is a powerful solver that was developed by Marc Guyon [Guyon et al. 1999a;b].
+FETI is a powerful solver that was developed by Marc Guyon [??].
 It has been converted from Fortan 77 to 90, but never successfully tested after that.

 Its main advantage is to save a lot of CPU time when compared to the SOR or PCG algorithms.
 However, its main drawback is that the solution is dependent on the domain decomposition chosen.
 Using a different number of processors, the solution is the same at the precision required, but not the same at the computer precision.
 This make it hard to debug.